Fit data to a simultaneous spatial autoregressive (SAR) model, or use the SAR model as the prior model for a parameter vector in a hierarchical model.

 sp_diag(fit, georgia)

-# a more appropriate model for count data:
+# A more appropriate model for count data:

 fit2 <- stan_sar(deaths.male ~ offset(log(pop.at.risk.male)),